FRAOTIAC/twitter-mass-unfollow/readme.md

 #### Stop after 1 minute

-The extension will stop running (unfollowing users) after 1minute from time started. **If unchecked, it will run until there's no one to unfollow & you'd have to manually "STOP" the process as you see fit** See [NOTE](#note) below
+The extension will pause running (unfollowing users) after 1 minute from time started. **It will then automatically reload the page and RESUME the process.** This is highly recommended to avoid account restrictions.

 #### Reload on finished

-Whether the extension should reload the current page after the running process is finished/done.
+Whether the extension should reload the current page after the running process is stopped.
 By default, page will be refreshed.
-You can uncheck this to manually reload the page yourself.

 ## NOTE